Jetison333/rotg/rulings.md

 # hats
   - you can wear anything you can think of (hats aren't items)
   - you can't wear something someone else is wearing

+# deck
+- drawing can be done in both public or private
+- Wheel of Fortune: a choice has to be from a reasonably-defined list of options for this to apply
+- Death: removes player's own title, not someone else's